Rohita2023/Repo_1_Pattern_Programming/README.md

 # Python-Pattern-Programs

-I make python pattern programs to learn the logics and python language in fun way.
+I make Python pattern programs to learn the logic and Python language in a fun way.
 Anyone can learn it and it is absolutely free for all.
-And suggest me good ideas and comment/issues too.
+And suggest good ideas and comments/issues too.

 ## Contributing